| Title: | Score Matching Estimation by Automatic Differentiation |

 Generate tapes of unnormalised log-densities.

-to specify a custom unnormalised log-density using C++
+Use tape_ult() to specify a custom unnormalised log-density using C++ code much like TMB::compile().

 name |